Meet the Team

 Executive Vice President/General Manager, Telepsychiatry

-Previously, Samir was Co-founder and CEO of 1DocWay, a New York City-based telepsychiatry company, which expanded access to mental healthcare in rural America.
-Samir and his team built the technology-enabled-services company from scratch, treating 25,000 patients before being acquired by Genoa in November of 2015.
+Previously, Samir was Co-founder and CEO of 1DocWay, a New York City-based telepsychiatry company, which expanded access to mental healthcare for underserved Americans.
+Samir and his team built the technology-enabled-services company from scratch, treating 25,000 patients before being acquired by Genoa Healthcare in November of 2015.

 Prior to 1DocWay, Samir held the title of President of Signature Healthcare, and CEO of ZipCare Transportation, two healthcare service companies he started prior to founding 1DocWay.
 These two endeavors have grown in the past 3 years from two employees to over 100, while improving access to healthcare in markets and populations in need of mental health access.